Particular/docs.particular.net/nservicebus/messaging/transactions.md

 Use the following code to use this mode:

-#### With Receive Only

-snippet:TransactionsDisableDistributedTransactionsReceiveOnly

-#### With Atomic Receive

-snippet:TransactionsDisableDistributedTransactionsAtomic
+snippet:TransportTransactionAtomicSendsWithReceive

 #### Consistency guarantees

-This mode has the same consistency guarantees as the *Receive Only* mode mentioned above with the difference that the ghost messages are prevented since all outgoing operations are atomic with the receive operation.
+This mode has the same consistency guarantees as the *Receive Only* mode mentioned above with the difference that ghost messages are prevented since all outgoing operations are atomic with the ongoing receive operation.

 ### Unreliable (Transactions Disabled)